-First of all, what exactly is SIEM?
+What exactly is SIEM?

-IEM is a term used to describe a software-based technology solution from the computer and cyber security management and compliance that enables a holistic view of IT security by combining software products and services of Security Information Management (SIM) and Security Event Management (SEM).
+SIEM is a term used to describe a software-based technology solution from the computer and cyber security management and compliance that enables a holistic view of IT security by combining software products and services of Security Information Management (SIM) and Security Event Management (SEM).
 The basic idea of a SIEM is to evaluate security-relevant data in real-time and in the appropriate context to enable a consolidated overview of events and threats in the IT security environment of your business network.

 The basic idea behind SIEM is to help companies identify potential security threats and vulnerabilities by detecting data breaches, deviations from the norm, and targeted attacks at an early stage.
-SIEM solutions of any kind uncover anomalies in user behavior by leveraging artificial intelligence to automate many of the manual processes associated with threat detection and incident response.
+SIEM solutions uncover anomalies in user behavior by leveraging artificial intelligence (AI) to automate many of the manual processes associated with threat detection and incident response.
 As a single security management system, SIEM is designed to provide complete visibility and transparency of activity within the network of security enterprises.
 A good SIEM alerts security professionals to suspicious activity and suggests actions to protect the network.
 It provides security managers with a tool to respond to threats in real-time and take appropriate action before business operations are damaged.
 For these reasons, SIEM has become an indispensable component of modern security operation centers (SOC) for security and compliance management applications.

 SIEM systems are nothing more than massive databases with in-built intelligence in a very simplified way.
 Over time, they developed to become advanced solutions that can typically deploy collection agents to capture and collect relevant data and security-related events from a wide range of sources across an organization's entire network – all the end-points that could potentially become an entry point for malware or unauthorized access of people with wrong intentions.